gravitystorm/openstreetmap-carto/README.md

 This was a full re-implementation of the original OSM style, with only a few bugs discovered later.
 There's been no interest in creating further point releases in the v1.x series.

-## Easier to wrangle (v2.x)
+## Current work (v2.x)

-There are a number of refactorings that can be made to the style, either to fix glitches with the current style, or to leverage new features in carto / mapnik to simplify the stylesheets with only small changes to the output.
-It's also appropriate to pull out some of the 'old-skool' tagging methods that are now rarely used.
+The v2.x series focuses on refactoring the style, both to to fix glitches and to leverage new features in CartoCSS / mapnik to simplify the stylesheets with only small changes to the output.
+It's also appropriate to pull out the 'old-skool' tagging methods that are now rarely used.

 Care is being taken to not get too clever with variables and expressions.
 While these often make it easier to customise, experience has shown that over-cleverness (e.g. [interpolated entities][cleverness]) can discourage contributions.

-The end goal will be a style that hews close to the current look of the standard style, but is much more suitable for further development, and/or forking for third-parties to customise.
+The end goal will be a style that remains familiar but is much more suitable for further development, and/or forking for third-parties to customise.

-## Tackle the backlog (v3.x)
+## Future (v3.x)

 There are over [300 open requests][issues], some that have been open for years.
 These need reviewing and dividing into obvious fixes, or additional new features that need some cartographic